-- The data collection instruments go through a series of reviews: - Team review - DMC review, including Clinical Data Interchange Standards Consortium (CDISC) standards review, as needed - SDAC review - IMPAACT eCRF Committee (see Section 2) - Final team review and sign-off: Final draft data collection instruments are distributed to the protocol team for review and comment; sign-off by the protocol chair(s), co-chairs (if applicable), DAIDS MO, and statistician(s) are required to complete study builds. - Once the data collection instruments have been reviewed by the team and final sign-off is received as outlined above, internal DMC processes are initiated for Clinical Trials Data Management System (CTDMS) finalization.
+- The data collection instruments go through a series of reviews: - Protocol team review - DMC review, including Clinical Data Interchange Standards Consortium (CDISC) standards review, as needed - SDAC review - IMPAACT eCRF Committee (see Section 2) - Final team review and sign-off: final draft data collection instruments are distributed to the protocol team for review and comment; sign-off by the protocol chair(s), DAIDS MO, and statistician(s) are required to complete study builds. - Once the data collection instruments have been reviewed by the team and final sign-off is received as outlined above, internal DMC processes are initiated for Clinical Trials Data Management System (CTDMS) finalization.
 This process requires six to eight weeks.
 The final data collection instruments are then posted to the DMC portal.
 The DMC notifies the protocol team and participating sites once the data collection instruments are available.

-If select data collection instruments require translation into local languages after they are finalized in English, the DMC team will work with site staff to prepare the local language translations and backtranslations in accordance with site standard operating procedures (SOPs) and guidance in Section 11.2.12 of this MOP.
+If select data collection instruments require translation into local languages after they are finalized in English, the DMC will work with site staff to prepare the local language translations and back-translations in accordance with site standard operating procedures (SOPs) and the guidance in Section 11.2.12.
 DMC staff will review back-translations to ensure that the translated data collection instruments retain the intended meaning of the original English language instruments.